Workiva (NYSE:WK) Issues Q4 2021 Earnings Guidance

-WK has been the topic of several research analyst reports.
-William Blair restated a buy rating on shares of Workiva in a research report on Wednesday, August 4th.
+A number of research firms have recently issued reports on WK.
 Zacks Investment Research upgraded Workiva from a sell rating to a hold rating in a research report on Tuesday, August 10th.
-Truist Securities boosted their price objective on Workiva from $140.00 to $150.00 and gave the company a buy rating in a research report on Wednesday, August 4th.
-Finally, Truist boosted their price objective on Workiva from $140.00 to $150.00 and gave the company a buy rating in a research report on Wednesday, August 4th.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-Based on data from MarketBeat.com, Workiva currently has a consensus rating of Buy and a consensus price target of $113.86.
+William Blair reaffirmed a buy rating on shares of Workiva in a research note on Wednesday, August 4th.
+Truist boosted their price target on Workiva from $140.00 to $150.00 and gave the company a buy rating in a research note on Wednesday, August 4th.
+Finally, Truist Securities boosted their price target on Workiva from $140.00 to $150.00 and gave the company a buy rating in a research note on Wednesday, August 4th.
+Three investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $113.86.

 Workiva, Inc engages in the provision of cloud-based compliance and regulatory reporting solutions that are designed to solve business challenges at the intersection of data, process and people.
 Its platform, Wdesk, offers controlled collaboration, data linking, data integrations, granular permissions, process management and a full audit trail.